What is stress?

 Prolonged impact of strong stressors will cause symtoms in body and mind

-A fairly strong increase of activity (stress) in the body systems will be experienced as various body symtoms.
-As we normally are aware of an acute strain on our body systems we also know the cause of this strain.
+A fairly strong increase of activity (stress) in the body systems will be experienced as various symtoms.
+Usually we are aware of an acute strain on our body systems and we know the cause of this strain.
 Increased heart rate after jogging or muscular pain after hard workouts are examples.
-Normally these physical symtoms disappear swiftly as the body systems return to normal activity.
+Normally these physical symtoms disappear swiftly and our systems return to normal activity.

 Enhancement of mental stress